Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Doob's -transform and guided processes

+This can be interpreted as \emph{fusion}, collecting all messages from children at vertex $s$, the messages being $x\mapsto h_{s\pf t}(x)$.
+Then the dynamics of the conditional process is given in short

 and $\hedges{s}{x}$ shows up as normalising constant and one could define it that way.
-The quantity $\hvertex{0}{x_0}$ sometimes is referred to as the {\it evidence} and is of interest as well.
+Note that equivalently $\kappa^\star$ is characterised by the relation

+for bounded measurable test functions $f \in \bB(S_s)$.
+If $h$ is the Doob $h$-transform, then (on a directed tree) the evidence defined in \eqref{eq:evidence_} satisfies $\ev(x_0)=\hvertex{0}{x_0}$.

-Let $X^\star$ be the process on $\cG$ initialised starting in $x_0$ and evolving according to the transition densities in \eqref{eq:def_pstar}.
-Note that $X^\star$ is again a Markov process on $\cG$.
-This only holds if $\cG$ is a tree.
+Let $X^\star$ be the process $X$ on the vertex set of $\cG$, starting in $x_0$ and conditoned on observations at $\cV$.
+As $\cG$ is a tree, $X^\star$ is Markov process on $\cG$ at well and evolving according to the transition kernels in \eqref{eq:def_pstar}.